 As soon as you enter any page of your website into SEOJet, the software will automatically scan your backlink profile and let you know how natural your ratio looks compared to all other #1 ranked pages.

-You can then do a Google top ten comparison for your main key phrase to see how your profile stacks up against everyone in the top ten of Google.
-SEOJet will show you each of the top ten search results with their backlink data and their gauges so you can decide the best path forward.
+You can then do a Google top 10 comparison for your main key phrase to see how your profile compares to them.
+SEOJet will show you each of the top 10 search results with their backlink data and gauges so you can make informed decisions.

-You can then do a deep dive into anyone in the top ten to see a side by side comparison of your backlink profile vs theirs.
+With our tool, you can do a deep dive into any website in the top 10 for a side-by-side comparison of backlinks.

 Anchor Text Generator

-Link by link SEOJet generates the suggested anchor text for you to help you keep your backlink profile looking as clean as possible.
-It truly makes the link building process as simple as filling in the blanks.
+We generate the suggested anchor text for you to keep your backlink profile looking clean.
+SEOJet truly makes the link-building process as simple as filling in the blanks.